wboateng72/KLEBINFO_TOOL/README.md

 # 🧬 KLEBINFO TOOL
 **This tool was constructed to analyze genomes of Klebsiella**
 ---

-## Bioinformatics Tools / Dependencies
+## Bioinformatics Tools / Dependencie
 ### 1. Kleborate
 - Used for:
   - Species confirmation